DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 [^REST]: You could run restic's [rest-server](https://github.com/restic/rest-server)
     (in `--append-only` mode) on a backupserver at home (or in your office), and make that backupserver connect to your WireGuard VPN, so it can be easily reached from the git server.
-    And "backupserver" could just be a Raspberry Pi with with a big USB harddrive.
+    And "backupserver" could just be a Raspberry Pi[^RPi] with with a big USB harddrive.

+[^RPi]: Yeah yeah, I know...
+I'm sure they'll eventually be available at normal prices again.
+    Or maybe you already got one, or try a Banana Pi or RockPi or whatever.

 [^robocopy]: If you're using Windows and don't have Git Bash installed, you can *probably* use
     robocopy, like this (**untested!**; assuming `X:` is your mounted restic repo and `D:` is you backup disk):